Lim Yew Hock: Labour Front

 In April 1955, in the subsequent Legislative Assembly election, the Marshall-led LF won in the election with 10 seats.
 The remaining seats were taken by the PP (four), Singapore Alliance (coalition of UMNO－MCA－SMU, three), People's Action Party (PAP, three), Democratic Party (two) and three independent candidates.
 After the election, Marshall became Singapore's first Chief Minister, but as the LF did not obtain absolute majority, he formed a coalition government with the Singapore Alliance, and appointed two pro-LF unofficial nominated members into the Assembly under the help of Governor Sir John Nicoll.
 Lim was elected as Havelock constituency's Assemblyman.
 He was the only popularly elected Legislative Councillor who transited over to the Legislative Assembly.

-After the election, Lim was appointed by Marshall as Minister for Labour and Welfare, while he resigned his chairmanship from the STUC.
+After the election, Lim was appointed as Minister for Labour and Welfare under Marshall's government, and he resigned from his chairmanship with the STUC.
 Then, workers were on strikes one after another, often escalating into civil unrest incidents, so Lim, as Labour and Welfare Minister, had to meditate and assist in subsiding such strikes.
 He had handled the April–May 1955 Hock Lee bus strikes, May–July 1955 Singapore Harbour Board Staff Association strikes, and also strikes from hotels, City Council of Singapore, Singapore Traction Company, etc. The Hock Lee bus strikes turned into a riot in May 1955, killing four and injuring many, including two police officers who died.

 Soon after, Marshall led an all-party delegation with Governor Sir Robert Black to London, UK in March 1956, to negotiate with the British for self-rule in Singapore.
 However, talks failed by May 1956, and in his return to Singapore, Marshall resigned as Chief Minister on 6 June.
 On 8 June 1956, Marshall's deputy, Lim, who was also Minister for Labour and Welfare, took over and became Singapore's second Chief Minister.

 Lim's Council of Minister was similar to that of Marshall's.
 Besides continuing to serve as Labour and Welfare Minister, while the other members include his deputy Abdul Hamid bin Haji Jumat (Minister for Local Government, Lands and Housing), J. M. Jumabhoy (Minister for Commerce and Industry), Francis Thomas (Minister for Communications and Works), Chew Swee Kee (Minister for Education), and A. J. Braga (Minister for Health).
 Marshall, former Chief Minister, later left the LF and founded the Worker's Party.
 In March 1958, Lim was chosen as LF's president.